 I knew I would need to extricate myself from this particular client.
 That problem solved itself when they tried to skip out on their contract.
 Amazing how the Universe works, right?

 I knew that I had to create proper client boundaries.
-I set up a landing page on my website for all new clients - check it out and feel free to use it as inspiration for your own version!
+I set up a landing page on my website for all new clients (update: I’ve since moved this landing page to a private Client Portal on Podia*)